Pre-lab Exercise: Surface Anatomy of the Forearm and Hand

 - Examine the wrists of your group members for presence or absence of palmaris longus.

-NOTE: The little palmaris longus muscle inserts into the deep fascia of the palm.
+NOTE: The palmaris longus muscle inserts into palmar apponeurosis.
 It runs along between the two marginal muscles that flex the wrist.
-It is absent in 11% of all people, and is variable in form.
-The tendon of palmaris longus (if present) is visible in the living body when the wrist is flexed against resistance.
+It is absent in about 10-15% of all people, and is variable in form.
+The tendon of palmaris longus (if present) is typically visible in the living body when the wrist is flexed against resistance.

 - Transect the four superficial flexors that you identified earlier each at different levels (i.e. stagger the level at which each muscle is cut --this will make it easier to tell the cut ends apart).